mehulagg/gitlab/doc/user/packages/package_registry/index.md

 You can search, sort, and filter packages on this page.

 When viewing Packages & Registries within Groups you will only see those Packages in Projects that you can access.
 Packages in private projects that you aren't a member of will not be displayed.
-Group views only display Project registries, in order to retrieve packages from then you still need to utilize the Project endpoint.
+Group views display packages published to both that group and it's sub-projects.
+You may publish a package to a project and install it from the group.

 For information on how to create and upload a package, view the GitLab documentation for your package type.